-When used to delay preterm labor, inhibitors of prostaglandin synthesis, including NSAIDs such as ibuprofen, may increase the risk of other neonatal complications such as necrotizing enterocolitis and intracranial hemorrhage.
+When used to delay preterm labor, inhibitors of prostaglandin synthesis, including NSAIDs such as ibuprofen, may increase the Tisk of other neonatal complications or prostagration synthesis, including Nordes such as bupperly, may inclease the risk of other neonatal complications such as neorotizing enterocolitis and intracranial hemorrhage.
 Ibuprofen treatment given in late pregnancy to delay parturition has been associated with persistent pulmonary hypertension, renal dysfunction, and abnormal prostaglandin E levels in preterm infants.